Neppington/Neppington.github.io/README.md

     * Refer to [More Resources](#more-resources) for a relatively simple, online Markdown editor to use.

 ## Setup Process
-*This tutorial assumes that you have not made previous repositories (Git's encompassing your project and its history), and prefaces each step with some relevant insight from Etter's software documentation principles.*
+*This tutorial assumes that you have not made previous repositories (Git's encompassing your project and its history), and prefaces each **major** step with some relevant insight from Etter's software documentation principles.*

-### Introduction: Why GitHub?
+### Preface: Why GitHub?
 To start, why are you using GitHub Pages to host your resume, anyway?
 The answer lies in the current state of the field of computer science, and the common tools that lead the industry.
 GitHub is known as a distributed control version system (DVCS), which, as Etter mentions, has become widely-used among computer scientists for it's performance, capability for offline work, and ability to work concurrently with other contributors.
 ...That being said, **technical writers use these same DVCSs since developers prefer utilizing them.** By using DVCSs, we can more closely work with software developers, as well as allowing more opportunities for potential contributors than if we used more dedicated software documentation tools.